Previous class

 sudo apt install ufw

-To allow traffic on specific ports with UFW, you can use the allow
+To allow traffic on specific ports with UFW, you can use the allow command followed by the port number.

 Here are the steps: